I Want You (2012 film): Plot

-Days later Katina and Hache go to a club where Daniela (Nerea Camacho), Babi's sister, is, drugged while having sex.
+Days later Katina and H go to a club where Daniela (Nerea Camacho), Babi's sister, is, drugged while having sex.
 Katina finds her half-naked in a bathroom stall.
 The next morning, Babi wakes up Daniela before her mom sees her and asks her what is wrong with her after she had received a text at 5:00 AM to go and pick her up, that she got home alone in a taxi almost unconsciously, and that she won't cover up for her anymore.
-Daniela is seen remembering that, along her taxi, Hache was riding his motorcycle.
-Daniela tells her that Hache is back and that he rode his bike along the taxi that she was in and that he had been the one to send Babi the text.
-That night Hache picks Gin up for a date, while Babi is seen caressing the tattoo that she got which is Hache's initial.
-Hache takes Gin to a place very high in the city and they both end up making love.
+Daniela is seen remembering that, along her taxi, H was riding his motorcycle.
+Daniela tells her that H is back and that he rode his bike along the taxi that she was in and that he had been the one to send Babi the text.
+That night H picks Gin up for a date, while Babi is seen caressing the tattoo that she got which is H's initial.
+H takes Gin to a place very high in the city and they both end up making love.

-They go out to eat with Luque (Ferrán Vilajosana) and Katina, while this last one receives a call Hache notices Serpiente (Antonio Velázquez) with Pollo's bike.
-Hache furiously goes towards Serpiente and asks him why he has Pollo's motorcycle.
-Serpiente defies, inferring that for Hache to get back the motorcycle he has to race him.
+They go out to eat with Luque (Ferrán Vilajosana) and Katina, while this last one receives a call H notices Serpiente (Antonio Velázquez) with Pollo's bike.
+H furiously goes towards Serpiente and asks him why he has Pollo's motorcycle.
+Serpiente defies, inferring that for H to get back the motorcycle he has to race him.
 A brawl breaks out but is immediately stopped by Gin and company.